ricsf2000/DiscordTRPG/README.md

 - `&next_level`: Increase the character's level by one.
 - `&show_charinfo`: Display a character's information.
 - `&new_item`, `&remove_item`: Add and remove items from the character's inventory.
+- `&roll`: For die rolling, format is: NdT +/- Modifier where N is number of dice and T is type.
+Ex: 3d6 + 3, roll 3 six sided die and add 3.

 ## Contributing